 Thesis Submission

-• ii The student and supervisor agree on a tentative date for the exam so a timeline for review can be established.
-Note that the shortest period of time between the submission of the thesis for internal reading and the thesis defense is 15 working days as defined by the School of Graduate Studies.
+2. The student and supervisor agree on a tentative date for the exam so a timeline for internal review can be established.

-• iv The student hands in one copy of the thesis to all committee members, including the Chair.
+6. The student hands in one digital copy of the thesis to all committee members, including the Chair.
 The thesis can be provided to the examiners once they have been confirmed and the internal reading has taken place.
-The examiners and Chair have 10 working days from that point to review the document.

 • A Chair (Department Head or Delegate)